 The main danger and major risk are that it may also break away from the vein wall and lodge in a lung.
 Deep vein thrombosis blood clots occur only in the lower legs or lower pelvis.

 Phlebitis tests during pregnancy

 When coming to the medic with soreness, redness, inflammation and think it might be phlebitis.
 Some tests can be considered.
 The best test recommended for pregnant women is the Ultrasound which can detect clots or blockage of blood flow, especially in large veins.
-This ultrasound examine is a non-invasive test which is relatively painless.
+This ultrasound examination is a non-invasive test that is relatively painless.

 The best tip you need to know is that phlebitis can be prevented.

 - Pregnancy months can make a woman feel heavy and exhausted, even though try to have a routine of workout and walking.